Terms

 Core questions answered

-• Which product, refund, and disclaimer sections should the final terms contain?
+• What product, refund, and disclaimer terms apply?

 • What site-use boundaries and liability language belong here?